cardano-foundation/docs-cardano-org/explore-cardano/cardano-architecture-overview/index.rst

 Cardano Architecture Overview
 *****************************

-This section describes the high-level architecture of the `Cardano blockchain <https://docs.cardano.org/en/latest/README.html>`_.
+This section describes the high-level architecture of `Cardano <https://docs.cardano.org/en/latest/README.html>`_.
 It provides details on the core components and their interactions, and briefly discusses Cardano's eras and implementations.

-Cardano blockchain - High Level Architecture
+High Level Architecture of Cardano
 ============================================

-The following diagram outlines the interaction between the system components:
+The following diagram outlines the interaction between the system components of Cardano:

 .. image:: cardano_components_version_main@2x.png